lightbluecactus/Kang_Yan_Portfolio/README.md

 Need a browser and a local server to open index.html.

 ## Usage
-download WAMP/MAMP/LAMP depend on your system, dowonload this project or `git clone` to your server directory, run localhost, open browser and go to localhost/Kang_Yan_Portfolio, Then you should see the web page.
+download WAMP/MAMP/LAMP depend on your system, dowonload this project or `git clone` to your server directory.
+Import database file database/db_rsdportfolio.sql into your phpMyAdmin.
+Run localhost, open browser and go to localhost/Kang_Yan_Portfolio, Then you will see the web page.

 ## Further plans
-* gallery lightbox function debugging

-* add page controller function
+* Add page controller function
+* Research on socialMediaHeader behaviour

 ## License
 MIT License